tsgates/arch-wiki-markdown/wiki/GTK+.md

 manual for the full list of GTK configuration options.

-The purpose of this section is to collect GTK+ configuration settings which can e.g. be used within ~/.gtkrc-2.0.
+The purpose of this section is to collect GTK+ configuration settings which can e.g. be used within one's GTK+ configuration files.

+There are two relevant locations for GTK+ configuration files (which are in an ini format) : $XDG_CONFIG_HOME/gtk-3.0/ (usually ~/.config/gtk-3.0/) and /etc/gtk-3.0/.
+The former is reserved for user wide settings, and the latter for system wide settings.

 > Enabling Customizable Keyboard Shortcuts